saurabh-857/subdomain_enumerator/README.md

 	Replace `example.com` with the domain you want to enumerate.

 ### Contributing
 Contributions are welcome!
-Feel free to submit issues or pull requests to the Github repository.
+Please check `CONTRIBUTING.md` to learn how to contribute to our codebase.